anso98/AIVentureWebsite/README.md

 To start the frontend, type in the terminal: npm run start To start both at the same time, type: npm run startNEW

+Please note: The website we are creating to demonstrate our project currently only works with one location, as we have not purchased any other data (which is available but not free).
+To try the website, please use the following latitude: 51.4 and longitude -0.3:

 # Frontend explanations
 React is an open source framework that allows you to write a website in Javascript and css.